The International Capital Markets Review: France

 The AMF and the ACPR's investigative and supervisory powers have been strengthened, including through the authority to require documents and information from entities subject to their supervision to ensure the performance of their mission of monitoring and supervision.

-The recent PACTE Law, which was enacted on 22 May 2019, extends the prerogatives of the AMF in respect of sustainable finance by specifying that the AMF must ensure the quality of the information provided by management companies for the management of collective investment schemes on their investment strategy and their management of the risks related to the effects of climate change.
+The recent Law No. 2079-486 relating to the growth and transformation of companies (PACTE Law), which was enacted on 22 May 2019, extends the prerogatives of the AMF in respect of sustainable finance by specifying that the AMF must ensure the quality of the information provided by management companies for the management of collective investment schemes on their investment strategy and their management of the risks related to the effects of climate change.

 A Climate and Sustainable Finance Commission was set up by the AMF to bring together and foster cooperation between stakeholders on sustainable finance and facilitate exchanges with the AMF in carrying out its regulatory and supervisory missions on issues related to sustainable finance.
 Since its creation, the Climate and Sustainable Finance Commission has worked on several matters, such as the European Commission's consultation on a renewed sustainable finance strategy, the EU inception impact assessment on the revision of the Non-financial Reporting Directive and, more importantly, by contributing to the publication of the first AMF policy on investor information regarding climate change.
 This position clarifies the use that may be made of non-financial characteristics relating to the assets invested by asset managers and collective investment schemes.
 One aspect of the rationale behind this regulation is to prevent greenwashing by asset managers.